HostGator = Bad Web Host? Read Honest HostGator Review

 6 1 1 0 67.18.54.28 gator.hostgator.com

-Even though Hostgator has their own building, it does not appear they have their own server center, and they to like the first three companies I reviewed that are also using theplanet.com.
+Even though HostGator has its own building, it does not appear to have its own server center, and like the first three companies I reviewed, they are also using theplanet.com.

-My finale thoughts on rather anyone should buy from Hostgator.com
+Final thoughts on whether anyone should buy from Hostgator.com.

-Even though Hostgator.com is only in number 5th position, they probable should be in the top position at webhostingstuff.com.
-Granted I consider the top 25 hosts, a list for the top 25 to avoid because their main concern is raking in money, not making investing in infrastructure that advances their services.
-Developing “unlimited” / “overselling” is not investing in infrastructure, but concentrating on the misinformed world wide consumer that may not understand that you get what you pay for.
-Bernie Madoff did the same thing with promises of over optimistic promise of high returns on investments.
-Anyone that offers a higher then 100% commission on a first payment is more interested in bringing customers in then keeping them.
+Even though Hostgator.com is only in the 5th position, they probably should be in the top position at webhostingstuff.com.
+Granted, I consider the top 25 hosts a list for the top 25 to avoid because their main concern is raking in money, not investing in infrastructure that advances their services.
+Developing “unlimited” / “overselling” is not investing in infrastructure but concentrating on the misinformed worldwide consumer who may not understand that you get what you pay for.
+Bernie Madoff did the same thing with over-optimistic promises of high returns on investments.
+Anyone who offers a higher than 100% commission on a first payment is more interested in bringing customers in than keeping them.

 This is my own personal rant against hostgator.com

-In many ways hostgator.com has been a good host for me, and I am not saying because I hosted with them.
+Hostgator.com has been a good host for me in many ways, and I am not saying it because I hosted with them.
 I say that because I would get a lot of their dissatisfied customers.
-Customers that thought before hostgator that my prices were too high, only turn around and realize that being cheap on your source of income was not all that smart.
-For that matter I think at the time I loved hostgator.com at least until I saw this post back in February 2009:
+Customers who thought before HostGator that my prices were too high only turned around and realized that being cheap on your source of income was not all that smart.
+For that matter, I think at the time, I loved hostgator.com, at least until I saw this post back in February 2009:

-It was as if Hostgator was telling everyone in the United States we have jobs but you ignore us.
-Their a big host, but it does not mean everyone is going to know who they are.
-So in the search for jobs they are not on the top of the list.
-Better yet not everyone is going to have skills to deal with computers and customer service.
-My grandfather a soft spoken person, awesome at fixing cars (for that matter he spent more time with his truck then my grandmother) and generally any thing mechanical would not have the first idea of how to use a computer.
-I could not imagine him on the phone trying to handle customer service, as he is not very loud.
+It was as if Hostgator was telling everyone in the United States we have jobs, but you ignored us.
+They’re a big host, but it does not mean everyone is going to know who they are.
+So, in the search for jobs, they are not at the top of your list.
+Better yet, not everyone is going to have the skills to deal with computers and customer service.
+My grandfather was a soft-spoken person, awesome at fixing cars and generally anything mechanical.
+He would not have the first idea of how to use a computer.
+I could not imagine him trying to handle customer service on the phone, as he is not very loud.

-Somehow the 10% employment was a result of people being lazy.
-It had nothing to do with the mismanagement with companies, the deregulation to prevent those companies from being corrupt, or did it?
+Somehow, the 10% employment was a result of people being lazy.
+It had nothing to do with the mismanagement of companies, the deregulation to prevent those companies from being corrupt, or did it?
 Apparently Brent has never had to go door to door with a resume.
-What job that you might be able to get barely pays the bills so you have to get a second job and still its not enough.
-The jobs that you have skills for won’t hire because you had no experience (in my case) or you were too old (my grandfathers case).
+What job that you might be able to get barely pays the bills, so you have to get a second job, and still, it’s not enough.
+The jobs you have skills for won’t hire you because you have no experience (in my case) or are too old (my grandfather’s case).
 The first job I had to settle for did not even involve a resume but an application.
-I am sorry Brent, but you need to walk in the people that are getting welfare’s shoes before complaining about handouts.
-I encountered these problems when I was in school and my scholarship that only covered so many of of my expenses had to be supplemented.
+I am sorry, Brent, but you need to walk in the shoes of the people who are getting welfare before complaining about handouts.
+I encountered these problems when I was in school, and my scholarship, which only covered so many of my expenses, had to be supplemented.
 The effort to find a secondary source of income was killing my grades.
-Yes there are dead beats, and even those that milk the system to get a nice pay check from the government.
-But its not everyone.
+Yes there are deadbeats, and even those that milk the system to get a nice paycheck from the government.
+But it’s not everyone.

 But this is coming from someone pretending to be a bum for a day: